linmx0130/PaperNotes/notes.md

+### SSD: Single Shot MultiBox Detector
+* Authors: Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott Reed, Cheng-Yang Fu, Alexander C. Berg
+* Index: arXiv 1512.02325, ECCV 2016
+* Reading date: 17/05/2017
+* Categories: Computer Vision, Machine Leanring
+* Tag: Object Detection

+This work presents Single Shot MultiBox Detector, a fast object detector with high performance.
+The propose to utilize extra feature layers on different scales to improve the performance of detector.
+The default boxes and aspect ratios are used to make the regression easier.

+With carefully tuning, the proposed method outperforms state-of-the-art detectors on VOC datasets and get comparable result on COCO dataset.
+The extremely fast speed is attractive to the community.

 ### Arc-swift: A Novel Transition System for Dependency Parsing
 * Authors: Peng Qi, Christopher D. Manning
 * Index: arXiv 1705.04434, ACL 2017